-Trump All but Dares Jeff Flake to Vote No on Tax Bill
+Trump All But Dares Jeff Flake to Vote No on Tax Bill

 Amid the childish jibes, Trump also inferred that Flake, a frequent critic of the president who was indeed caught on a “mike” chiding him on Saturday, would vote no on the gigantic tax cuts the House passed last week — the White House’s top legislative priority.

-Flake is reported to be concerned about the bill’s effects on the deficit, but he had not been seen as a probable no. Trump’s assumption that Flake is a lost cause probably won’t change the senator’s ultimate position, but it’s an inexplicable gamble for the president to make when Senate Majority Leader Mitch McConnell can only afford two Republican holdouts to get the bill through.
+Flake is reported to be concerned about the bill’s effects on the deficit, but he had not been seen as a probable no. Trump’s assumption that Flake is a lost cause probably won’t change the senator’s ultimate position, but it’s an inexplicable gamble to make Flake look like he bowed to pressure by voting yes — especially when Senate Majority Leader Mitch McConnell can only afford to lose two Republican votes to get the bill through.

-As usual, Trump isn’t playing three-dimensional chess; he’s playing negative-two dimensional checkers.
+As usual, Trump isn’t playing three-dimensional chess; he’s playing tic-tac-toe with himself.

 Comments